What’s the environmental cost of Switzerland’s new supercomputer?

 Switzerland’s CSCS mitigated these risks by avoiding diesel generators, one of the main sources of air pollution.
 But Ren still sees room for improvement.
 The environmental impact of supercomputing is huge even with the use of green energy and recycled cooling water, he explains.
 Supercomputers’ vast energy demands can strain local grids, while their extensive cooling systems lead to water loss through evaporation.
 He compares the current situation for AI to the automotive industry, which was initially very polluting but later became more efficient.

 “We can do better,” he says, suggesting practical steps like situating data centers in regions with abundant and cheap renewable energy and natural cooling resources, such as cold lakes and rivers, snow reserves and underground areas for geothermal cooling.
-According to Ren, the Nordic countries would be ideal for outsourcing local computing capacities, an option that CSCS director Thomas Schulthess already publicly supported.
+According to Ren, the Nordic countries would be ideal for outsourcing local computing capacities, an option that CSCS director Thomas Schulthess has already publicly backed.

-Giuffreda thinks, however, that this possibility should be considered with caution.
-“We will have to think about whether it is really conceivable to move strategic infrastructure to places where we do not have total control,” she says.
+Giuffreda, however, says this possibility should be considered with caution.
+“We have to think about whether it is really conceivable to move strategic infrastructure to places where we do not have total control,” she says.

 Meanwhile for Vlad Coroama, the success of the Swiss initiative will be measured above all by its societal benefits.